 Introduction to Emotional Intelligence at Workplace

-Emotional Intelligence, Emotional Leadership, Emotional Quotient, and Emotional Intelligence Quotient all of these are defined as the competence of an individual to recognize, perceive, comprehend and conduct their own feeling and use emotional information to analyze one’s Emotional Intelligence at Workplace towards the destined goal.
+Emotional Intelligence, Emotional Leadership, Emotional Quotient, and Emotional Intelligence Quotient, all of these, is defined as the competence of an individual to recognize, perceive, comprehend and conduct their own feeling and use emotional information to analyze one’s Emotional Intelligence at Workplace towards the destined goal.
 The objective of emotional intelligence at work is to enable the employees to differentiate between the emotions when we empathize with our coworker and when we have deep conversations about our relationships with our significant other.
 It allows us to communicate with others and lead a more well balanced and happy life.
 It not only allows the employees to connect with other fellow workers but also it helps the organization to present a clear picture of the fitment of the individual irrespective of their qualification.
 In this piece, we will be discussing emotional intelligence, its principles, importance, benefits, usage and cultivating it at the workplace.

 Principles of Emotional Intelligence

 There are five pillars of Emotional Intelligence, and; on these pillars, a person can be evaluated at the time of hiring.

 - Self-Awareness: Defined as “the ability to decode one’s emotion”.
 If a person is capable of regulating their emotion is usually better at handling constructive criticism.

 - Self-Regulation: Defined as “the ability to regulate one’s emotion”.
 If a person manages their emotion and expresses it properly and tactfully, then they are less likely for an emotional outburst.